jay-wh/tfl-challenge/README.md

 ### 2. Configure API Keys

-Create a .env file in the project root and add your TfL credentials:
+Create a .env file in the project root and add your TfL credentials (take a look at .env.example for further guidance).

+The API will work without these credentials.

 ```bash
 VITE_TFL_APP_ID=yourAppIdHere